xdustinface/solana_aggregator/README.md

 RPC interface to store it either in a temporary or permanent storage from where the data gets served via the application's own REST API server.

-It's minimal and was just developed as part of an interview process to demonstrate my programing skills and style.
+It's minimal and was developed as part of an interview process (based the task formulation in [TASK.md](https://github.com/xdustinface/solana_aggregator/tree/main/TASK.md)) to demonstrate my programing skills and style.

 ## Considerations